 Thanks to Covid-19, we are all living through a paradigm shift.
 After resisting telehealth for years, it’s now been thrust upon us.
 As we’re learning to communicate with our healthcare providers through video conferencing tools, we’ve generally accepted telehealth as the new norm, adopting it broadly across a large cross-section of the country.
 But it doesn’t have to end there.
 Just as telehealth allows patients to communicate with their doctors from home, wearables, sensors, and IoT devices provide real-time monitoring and insights for everyone in the care triangle.
 These devices can serve as critical tools in remote patient monitoring (RPM) and remote therapeutic monitoring (RTM).

-Mobile development frameworks support a secure exchange of health information
+Mobile development frameworks support the secure exchange of health information

 As clinicians increasingly rely on patient monitoring devices to improve access to patient information, mobile app development is a key component to accessing that data.
 Mobile health apps can lead to improved patient outcomes and reduce healthcare costs, but can also lead to concerns about quality assurance, data security, and regulatory compliance.